- The definition of insidious is something or someone who works in a subtle or sly way, or in an intent to trap.

 An example of insidious is a plan that is meant to scam people out of money.

-Origin: L insidiosus < insidiae, an ambush, plot < insidere, to sit in or on, lie in wait for < in-, in + sedere, to sit
+Origin: L insidiosus from insidiae, an ambush, plot from insidere, to sit inch(es) or on, lie inch(es) wait for from in-, inch(es) plush sedere, to sit

 Used by arrangement with John Wiley & Sons, Inc.

 - Working or spreading harmfully in a subtle or stealthy manner: insidious rumors; an insidious disease.

 Origin: From Latin īnsidiōsus, from īnsidiae, ambush, from īnsidēre, to sit upon, lie in wait for : in-, in, on; see in-2 + sedēre, to sit; see sed- in Indo-European roots.